 We will review our Strategic Plan every year, to ensure that we are making progress against our objectives and that we are still focusing on the right priorities.

-If you would like to submit any feedback, please complete and return the comments sheet to the school office no later than Friday 27th January 2017.
-You can also send your views by email to the school office on office@bankfields.rac.sch.uk.
+If you would like to submit any feedback, please complete and return the comments sheet to the school office no later than Friday 3rd March 2017.
+You can also send your views by email to the school office at office@bankfields.rac.sch.uk.

 Mrs Patsy Petrie, Head Teacher